VenKamikaze/mediagoblin-html5-multi-upload/README.md

 mediagoblin-html5-multi-upload (0.9.0)
 ==============================

-Mediagoblin v0.9.0 html5 multi-upload plugin.
+Mediagoblin v0.9.0 HTML5 multi-upload plugin.

 This was originally based against mediagoblin v0.4.1, however with the latest merge to master has been reported to work with v0.9.0 (Thanks to tofay for the patch).

-Note: This version is incompatible with release v0.8.1.
+Note: This version is incompatible with release v0.8.1 and earlier.
+Please try using a different branch or tag for an earlier version.

-May not work against later versions of mediagoblin as it depends on functions in the standard upload form, but please give it a try, let me know how you go.
+Forwards compatibilty with versions >0.9 is also not guaranteed.
+This plugin depends on functions in the standard upload form which mean as mediagoblin evolves this plugin can break, but please give it a try and let me know how you go so I can tag releases as working against particular mediagoblin versions.

 To deploy, put the files from this github repository in your mediagoblin/plugins/ directory Then, do: